albheim/DistributedEnvironments.jl/README.md

 This package provides a simple way to sync a local development environment to a cluster of workers using the distributed functionalities in julia.

 The functionality is exported through the macro `@initcluster` which takes a list of machines accessible through ssh (see `addprocs` in `Distributed.jl` for more information).
-It looks at the current environment and checks which packages have local paths associated with them.
-Those packages as well as the current `Project.toml` and `Manifest.toml` will then be copied to the corresponding locations on the added machines.
+It looks at the active environment and takes packages with local paths associated to them, i.e. `dev` packages, as well as the `Project.toml` and `Manifest.toml` and copies them to the corresponding locations on the added machines.

-Workers equal to the number of the available threads are then added on each machine, and the environment is activated for each of them.
+Each machine then have workers equal to the number of the available threads added, and the environment is activated for each of them.

 ## Installation